 Podiatrists are also known as chiropodists and both are protected titles.
 If you want to practise under either title you need to complete an approved degree programme and register with the Health & Care Professions Council (HCPC).

-You will work with a variety of patients and may provide non-prescription medication for minor conditions.
+You'll work with a variety of patients and may provide non-prescription medication for minor conditions.
 For more serious conditions, you may access and supply:

-- prescription medications;
+- prescription medications

-- specialised dressings;
+- specialised dressings